unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 ```
 -- This function is accepted by the 'execute' ucm command.
 printTomorrow' : '{IO} ()
-printTomorrow' = '(handle systemTimeToIO in !printTomorrow)
+printTomorrow' = '(handle !printTomorrow with systemTimeToIO)
 ```

 Here we've formed a **handle expression**, invoking a **handler** called `systemTimeToIO`, which converts our original `printTomorrow` function into one which doesn't require the `SystemTime` ability.